 Waikato Regional Council operates a modest estuarine water quality monitoring programme, and has thus far sampled conditions in seven estuaries in the region.
 View a map showing the location of the seven estuaries.

 An average “pass rate” for seven measures of water quality for ecological health (dissolved oxygen, pH, turbidity, total ammonia, nitrate, total phosphorus and chlorophyll a) is determined by comparing results with national and local guidelines.
 Similarly, “pass rates” are determined for measures of water quality for contact recreation (enterococci) and for shellfish-gathering (faecal coliforms).

 This indicator is updated following the completion of each new estuarine survey.
-During 2013-14 an eighth estuary is being studied, and one of the original set is being re-surveyed.
+During 2013-14 an eighth estuary was also being studied, and one of the original set was being re-surveyed.